 Axle – It carries the weight of the mower (normally), and enables the wheels to remain fixed to the chassis.

-What does hydro-static mower mean on a riding mower?
+What does a hydro-static mower mean on a riding mower?
 A hydro-static riding mower refers to the type of transmission fitted.
 A Hydro-static mower is like an automatic car it operates on oil pressure and progressively pressing a single pedal or lever makes it move faster.